Suffolk is an ageing county with over 23% of residents above the age of 65, a percentage that is predicted to only increase in the upcoming years.

 - Community Care

-One step down from CCGs are community healthcare services.
-They are responsible for smaller community hospitals, providing the community nurses and work with local GPs to provide this care.
-There are two providers of community care.
+One step down from ICSs are Community Healthcare services.
+These are responsible for smaller community hospitals and work with local GPs to provide care.
+There are two providers of community care in Suffolk.

 How to find GPs in your area